vxhernandez/Excel/Coffee_Bean_Sales_Analysis/readme.md

 - Revisiting the loyalty program to increase participation.
 - Expanding light and medium roast offerings based on customer preferences.
 - Leveraging seasonal demand by promoting Liberica coffee during winter.

-By transforming raw sales data into a clear, interactive dashboard, this project demonstrates the power of data analytics in business decision-making.

 ### Data Source: